 Welcome to Clark Atlanta University.
 The Office of Counseling and Disability Services Center is pleased you are interested in pursuing your educational aspirations at CAU.
 The CADS is dedicated to providing confidential services to all Clark Atlanta University (CAU) students who are seeking to enhance their personal growth and psychological well-being on their journey to leading more effective and rewarding lives.
 All counseling and disability services are free for CAU students.
+The disabilities section facilitates accessibility services to students who meet the criteria for a disability under the Americans with Disabilities Act (ADA).
+The Center strives to provide the best quality of care in a confidential, safe, and supportive environment.

 - Individual counseling